 It’s sometimes hard for me to get engrossed in non-fiction like I can with a good novel.
 But I found it hard to put this book down.
 I’m not even all that interested in Korean pop culture, yet I found it engrossing.
 I don’t want to give too much away, but I will say that how South Korea has spread its culture all over the world is impressively clever and worthwhile knowing.

 I also have to give credit to the author, Euny Hong, for making this such an informative and enjoyable book.
-Having grown up in both Korea and the United States, she understands Korean culture, but she also knows how to communicate with her American readers in a way that resonates with them.
+Having grown up in both Korea and the United States, she understands Korean culture, but she also knows how to communicate in a way that resonates with American readers.

 Throughout the book, she would make sarcastic comments that made me chuckle.
 Here’s how she describes Korea’s reaction to Japanese history textbooks: